ufal/npfl122/tasks/q_learning_tiles.md

 Improve the `q_learning` task performance on the [MountainCar-v0 environment](https://gym.openai.com/envs/MountainCar-v0)
-environment using tile coding.
+environment using linear function approximation with tile coding.
 Your goal is to reach an average reward of -110 during 100 evaluation episodes.

 Use the updated [mountain_car_evaluator.py](https://github.com/ufal/npfl122/tree/master/labs/03/mountain_car_evaluator.py) module (depending on updated [gym_evaluator.py](https://github.com/ufal/npfl122/tree/master/labs/02/gym_evaluator.py) to interact with the discretized environment.
 The environment methods and properties are described in the `monte_carlo` assignment, with the following change:
+- The `env.weights` method return the number of weights of the linear function approximation.
-- The `state` returned by the `env.step` method is a _list_ containing tile indices of the current state.
-Each of these indices are smaller than `env.states` (and therefore `env.states` returns in fact a number of tiles, or weights in the parametrization of the `Q` function approximation).
+- The `state` returned by the `env.step` method is a _list_ containing weight indices of the current state.
+The (action-)value function for a state is therefore approximated as a sum of the weights whose indices are returned by `env.step`.

-  The default number of offset tiles is `args.tiles=8`, but you can use any number you want (but the assignment is solvable with 8).
+  The default number of tiles in tile encoding (i.e., the size of the list with weight indices) is `args.tiles=8`, but you can use any number you want (but the assignment is solvable with 8).

 You can start with the [q_learning_tiles.py](https://github.com/ufal/npfl122/tree/master/labs/04/q_learning_tiles.py) template, which parses several useful parameters, creates the environment